roh-y/BarrenLandAnalysis/README.md

 |0|0|0|0|
 |x|x|x|x|

-This is an sample matrix which is considered to be fertile land with two part of Barren Field which is marked as one and they are divided by the barren land.
+This is an sample matrix which is considered to be fertile land with two part of Fertile Field which is marked as 0 and they are divided by three barren lands marked as x.
 The output of this case will be two values i.e area of second row and area of fourth row.

 ## Finding the Area of Fertile Land